lnshi/node-cayley/README.md

 ### delete(data, callback)

-* Description: delete the corresponding N-quads data which are represented by this JSON `data` from cayley transparently.
+* Description: delete the corresponding N-Quads data which are represented by this JSON `data` from cayley transparently.

 * Arguments
   * data